 You’ve taken the plunge and registered for your first runDisney race.
 Now what?

-If you’re like us, you probably are a combination of excited and nervous.
-Rest assured, you’ve made the right decision and will have a blast running around Disney property.
+If you’re like us, you are probably a combination of excited and nervous.
+Don’t worry – you’ve made the right decision and will have a blast running around Disney property.
 But, there are some important things to know before you head to the starting line.

-For more detailed thoughts, visit our review of the Star Wars Rival Run Half Marathon.
+For more detailed thoughts on our race experience, visit our review of the Star Wars Rival Run Half Marathon.
+We miss those Star Wars races.

 Hopefully you’re ready to wake up early on the morning of your race.
 Very, very early.
-Our half marathon race at Walt Disney World started at 5:30am and required runners staying at a Disney resort to be on a bus at 3:00am.
-Considering you don’t want to miss the transportation to the race, you’ll probably have to get up around 2:00am.
+Our half marathon race at Walt Disney World started at 5:30am and required runners staying at a Disney resort to be on a bus no later than 3:00am.
+Considering you don’t want to miss the transportation to the race, you’ll probably have to get up around 2:00am if you’re staying at a Disney hotel.

 Crazy, right?
 It takes a rare breed to do this kind of thing for fun.

 This may mean a bedtime before the theme parks shoot off their fireworks.
 It also means you’ll be trying to sleep while the rest of your resort is still up and about.
 Consider bringing ear plugs, Melatonin, or whatever else helps you sleep in order to get enough rest before your run.
 Don’t let noisy neighbors ruin your much-needed sleep.

-Excluding the kids races, all runDisney events require runners to maintain at least a 16 minute per mile pace.
+Excluding the kids races, all runDisney events require runners to maintain at least a 16-minute pace.
 That’s an important figure to remember as you’ll be at risk of being swept off the course if you fall too far behind the 16-minute pace.

 Keep an eye out for the balloon ladies, a group of women who maintain the 16-minute-per-mile pace during every runDisney run.
 You’re at risk of being removed off the course if they pass you up.